jamiebutterworth2016/accessibility/interactive-elements.md

 - Location – placed where users expect

 ## Signifiers 🛜
-- Signal the element is interactive
+- Signals the element is interactive
 - How to interact with it
 - What will happen on interaction

-👉 Improves usability and accessibility.
+✅ Improves usability and accessibility.
 Example: A blue, underlined word signals a clickable link.

 **Types**